afreydev/dev-docker-templates/README.md

 * Check what services your application have.
 * Review your application use environment variable to get settings (usernames, passwords, endpoints, hosts, etc).
 * Review you can use an existing image to dockerize your services.
+* Identify what is the default exec command for your services.
+(Check [CMD](https://docs.docker.com/engine/reference/builder/#cmd) and [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint))
 * Create or extend images for your custom services using Dockerfiles.
+(Using [docker](https://docs.docker.com/engine/reference/builder/))
 * Collect the config files your backing services uses.
 Check you cannot use env variables to config them.
 * Write your docker-compose file mapping env vars and config files in each required service.

+# Notes:

+* A exec form in docker is: entrypoint + cmd.
+(An entrypoint [example](https://github.com/Monadical-SAS/oddslingers.poker/blob/main/bin/entrypoint.sh))